pgerber/linux-sysadmin-utilities/cd_enhanced/README.md

 ### cdexport
 Syntax: **cdexport**

-Export bookmarks in a format that can later be used for readding with **cdimport**.
+Export bookmarks in a format that can be used for importing with **cdimport** later on.
 Export data is printed to stdout.

 ### cdimport
 Syntax: **cdimport [INPUT_FILE]**